New Teachers >>

 • Question your reactions and responses when students do things you don't like, and revisit what those reactions and responses should be to create more harmony βœ…

-• Avoid sacrificing everything that matters to you in facilitating classroom life, but be willing to adapt to new classes, new groups, new school years, and even new administrators who are doing things differently; don't take that out on the kids; and be willing to compromise by determining the "non-negotiables" from views you truly can change for better classroom experiences βœ…
+• Avoid sacrificing everything that matters to you in facilitating classroom life, but be willing to adapt to new classes, new groups, new school years, and even new administrators who are doing things differently; don't take that out on the kids; and be willing to compromise by determining the "non-negotiables" to underscore positive classroom experiences βœ…

 • Avoid talking down to students βœ…